“Welcome to Kyrgyzstan!”, said the friendliest immigration officer I’ve ever come across.

 People were chatting on the road, customers dined on the few roadside food stalls and shops, and border traffic rolled up and down the street.

 Some of us changed money; I didn’t.
 I relied on borrowing a few Soms (Kyrgyzstan’s currency) from one of my teammates to buy food, which I was to repay later.

 Immediately he showed his gun to us and started waving it aimlessly.
-Does he just wants to show us his gun?
+Does he just want to show us his gun?
 Sell it to us?
-We had no idea, but the thought of him using the gun agains us didn’t cross our minds immediately since he was so friendly to us before.
+We had no idea, but the thought of him using the gun against us didn’t cross our minds immediately since he was so friendly to us before.

 I told Alex in a low voice, “oh, I don’t want that here”, referring to the gun (as if Alex had any power on the situation).